 Our counsellors help our clients navigate through what can be confusing times.
 Clients include those living with advanced illness and their family members, with some of the families having children 19 and under.

 We ensure our services are accessible to all by removing logistical challenges during an already challenging time.
-Our counsellors work with patients and families at our locations as well as at hospices, hospitals, client homes, schools, or libraries.
+Our counsellors work with patients and families at our locations as well as at hospices, hospitals, client homes, schools, and online.

 Grieving the losses in one's life is a common reaction to learning about an advanced illness.
 Grief counselling will be able to help navigate all of these emotions and fears associated with grief.

 We offer individual counselling for clients living with advanced illness and their family members and close friends of all ages.